SouhailKrs/SouhailKrs/README.md

 ### ***Hello there*** 👋 :
-I am Souhail Krissaane, a software engineering student at ESPRIT.
-My expertise lies in building websites, mobile, and desktop apps.
-Through studies, internships, and personal projects, I have gained valuable experience and a deep passion for software engineering.
-Continuously seeking growth, I strive to push boundaries in this dynamic industry.
+I am Souhail Krissaane, a software engineering student specializing in mobile application development at ESPRIT.
+I have gained valuable experience through studies, internships, and personal projects, focusing on creating exceptional mobile experiences.
+Passionate about software engineering, I strive to push boundaries and stay at the forefront of this dynamic industry.

 ![](https://github-readme-stats.vercel.app/api?username=SouhailKrs&theme=dark&hide_border=false&include_all_commits=true&count_private=true)<br/>